Get insider access

 Best Business Laptop

 If you're looking for a laptop for work, your best bet is an ultraportable that's easy to carry around with a battery that lasts long enough to get you through the day.
 You'd also want to look at the display, keyboard, touchpad, and webcam quality, as they can significantly impact the overall user experience.
 A wide port selection will allow you to connect multiple peripherals or external displays without needing a separate dock.
 Of course, you'd want enough processing power to handle your tasks.
-We've compiled a list of recommendations to help you with your purchasing decision, including options for different operating systems and form factors, so you can find something that suits your needs.
+We've compiled a list of recommendations to help you with your purchasing decision, including options for different operating systems and form factors so you can find the laptop to suit your needs.

 1. Best Business Laptop